dune-project/dune-common/doc/buildsystem/dune-common.rst

 - is an open source buildsystem tool developed at KITware.
 - offers a one-tool-solution to all building tasks, like configuring, building, linking, testing and packaging.
-- is a build system generator: It supports a set of backends called ``generators''
+- is a build system generator: It supports a set of backends called *generators*
 - is portable
 - is controlled by ONE rather simple language